What do Paul's words about the final resurrection in 1 Corinthians 15 mean?

-It was in the second tall building just west of the church that I met the professed atheist.
+I met the professed atheist in the second tall building just west of the church.
 Unfortunately, the man didn't have time to talk, so I was not given a chance to learn more about his spiritual journey and perhaps even give witness to my faith.

 I wondered how such a person must feel in the face of death.
 Does a sense of futility ever grip him if there are times when he realizes that his belief makes death the final victor? [ Missionary stories from Italy ]

-1 Corinthians stands in great contrast to this philosophy.
-There Paul reminds us that we Christians have begun an existence that will never end.
+First Corinthians 15 stands in great contrast to this philosophy.
+There, Paul reminds us that we Christians have begun an existence that will never end.
 A glorious change awaits us when our mortal bodies will one day be exchanged for immortal spiritual bodies.
 That king of all terrors, death itself, will be finally overthrown.

 In 1 Corinthians 15, Paul meets head-on the heretical denial of the Resurrection.
 Quoting both Isaiah and Hosea, Paul also reaffirms his claim to divine inspiration.
-He caps his argument by asserting that what we humans should be looking forward to is life eternal.
+He caps his argument by asserting that what we humans should be looking forward to is eternal life.

 The importance of the resurrection of Jesus is made clear: "If Christ has not been raised, your faith is futile; you are still in your sins" (15:17).
-Thus, the doctrine of the bodily resurrection and of the final transformation of Christians in linked to justification and forgiveness of sins.
+Thus, the doctrine of the bodily resurrection and of the final transformation of Christians is linked to justification and forgiveness of sins.

-Unfortunately, Paul was not able to snuff out the denial of Jesus' bodily resurrection with his letter.
+Unfortunately, Paul could not completely snuff out the denial of Jesus' bodily resurrection with his letter to the Corinthian believers.
 That denial has lingered on and is with us.
-Some time ago, a news article in what is now Holiness Today reported a widespread denial of Jesus' resurrection within leadership ranks of some Christian denominations.
+Some time ago, a news article in what is now Holiness Today reported a widespread denial of Jesus' resurrection within the leadership ranks of some Christian denominations.
 The report gave the results of a poll of 10,000 American protestant clergymen.
-Of those who returned Jeffrey Hadden's questionnaire, one-half of the Presbyterians, Episcopalians, and American Baptist ministers said they did not accept as factual the stories of Jesus' physical resurrection from the dead.
+Of those who returned Jeffrey Hadden's questionnaire, one-half of the Presbyterians, Episcopalians, and American Baptist ministers said they did not accept the stories of Jesus' physical resurrection from the dead as factual.